Barcelona by bike - a campaigner's guide

 As in many cities, cyclists in Barcelona are primarily utility cyclists, simply using the bicycle as a vehicle to get from A to B. As in Holland, comfort is generally prized over speed.

 Protective clothing and helmets are comparatively rare (I estimate around a quarter of cyclists I saw in the city wore helmets) leading to the impression that cycling is an entirely normal and safe activity in the city.
-Also, I did not find the distinctive groups of cyclists in London that are the subject of much interest in the UK, neither road hardened lycra-clad long distance commuters nor fixed gear fashionistas.
+Also, I did not find the distinctive groups of cyclists in London that are the subject of much interest in the UK, neither road hardened, lycra-clad long distance commuters nor fixed gear fashionistas.
 I would not go so far as to say that cycling in Barcelona is a mundane activity.
-There are a number of bicycles on the streets which are clearly highly prized by their owners including Bromptons - seemingly a particular favourite Barcelona high flyers - but most common are general purpose utility bicycles and mountain bikes.
-I've tried to include a more or less representative sample of cyclists in the photos below.
+There are a number of bicycles on the streets which are clearly highly prized by their owners including Bromptons - seemingly a particular favourite with Barcelona's high flyers - but general purpose utility bicycles and mountain bikes are most common.

 There is no clear age division between cyclists and non cyclists although it does seem to be a mode favoured slightly more by the young, as in other cities.
 I encountered some interesting load carrying arrangements!